-The proposed method has been implemented on top of ECM-8.0 [2].
-Results under RA/LDB configurations are presented in Table 1.
+The proposed method has been implemented on top of ECM-8.0 [2], the joint solution of the proposed method and EE2-2.4 is also tested.
+Results under RA/LDB configurations are presented in Table 1 and Table 2 respectively.
 The simulations were performed in accordance with the common test conditions [3].
 More detailed results can be found in the attached spreadsheets.

 Table 1: Coding performance of the proposed method.